Scandinavian Masters: Mixed event

 In 2020 the European Tour and Ladies European Tour created the Scandinavian Mixed hosted by Henrik and Annika, for the first time bringing 78 men and 78 women together to compete in the same tournament for the same prize money, but playing from different tees.
 Official World Golf Ranking points are offered for both tours, along with points toward the European Tour's and LET's respective season-long competitions, as well as Ryder Cup and Solheim Cup points, if applicable, which require the results to be divided between men and women.

 The first event was originally scheduled to take place in June 2020, however it was cancelled like many other events at the time, due to the COVID-19 pandemic.

 The event did return in June 2021, with Jonathan Caldwell winning the inaugural mixed event; shooting a final-round 64 to beat Adrián Otaegui by one shot.
 Alice Hewson was the highest placed female; finishing in third place.

 The 2022 event created history as Linn Grant became the first woman to win on the European Tour.
 She won by nine strokes ahead of Henrik Stenson and Marc Warren.
 The next best-placed female was Gabriella Cowley, 14 strokes behind Grant.
+Linn Grant went on to win again in 2024, beating Calum Hill and Sebastian Söderberg by one shot.
+The 2024 event proved to be the final edition of the tournament and in October 2024 it was confirmed that the tournament would not return in 2025.